adiezsanchez/intestinal_organoid_yolov8/README.md

 2. Then you will need to create a virtual environment (venv) either using the following command or recreate the environment from the .yml file you can find in the envs folder:

-   <code>mamba create -n int_organoids python=3.9 devbio-napari cellpose pytorch torchvision plotly pyqt ultralytics -c conda-forge -c pytorch</code>
+   <code>mamba create -n int_organoids python=3.9 devbio-napari cellpose pytorch torchvision plotly pyqt ultralytics python-kaleido -c conda-forge -c pytorch</code>

 3. To recreate the venv from the environment.yml file stored in the envs folder (recommended) navigate into the envs folder using <code>cd</code> in your console and then execute: